Neutra VDL Studio and Residences – Cal Poly Pomona College of Environment Design

 About The Neutra VDL Director

-Sarah Lorenzen, AIA is a partner at TOLO Architecture, architecture professor and former chair at Cal Poly Pomona Architecture (CPP ARC), and resident director of the Neutra VDL Studio and Residences.
+Past Director (2008-2020): Sarah Lorenzen, AIA is a partner at TOLO Architecture, architecture professor and former chair at Cal Poly Pomona Architecture (CPP ARC), and resident director of the Neutra VDL Studio and Residences.
 She holds two graduate degrees in Architecture (M.Arch I and II) from Georgia Tech and from Sci-Arc, and a BFA from the Atlanta College of Art/Smith College.
-She sits on the board of AIALA, and is the advisory board of the Los Angeles Forum for Architecture and Urban Design.
-In 2015 Sarah was honored by AIA LA with presidential award for Educator of the Year.